kitchWWW/sonogram_project/README.md

 ```
+TODO: list pip installs

 FIRST, TURN YOUR VOLUME DOWN TO LIKE 10% OR LESS, SO IT IS ON THE LOWEST SETTING!!!!!!!!!

 python 7_autothresh.py
 ```

+**I MEAN IT, TURN YOUR VOLUME DOWN BEFORE RUNNING THE PROGRAM**

 Commands:
 - moving mouse: where the sensor is located. doesn't go off the edge of the screen, so you have to stay within like 80px of the edge.